marinasundstrom/BlazorBasics/README.md

 ﻿# Blazor Basics

-A project containing various samples that demonstrate the basics of Blazor.
+A project containing various samples that demonstrate the basics of [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor).

-Uses Bootstrap 5.
+This project targets Blazor WebAssembly (which is client-side).

+Uses [Bootstrap 5](https://getbootstrap.com/) for basic styling and samples.

 [Screenshots](/Screenshots/)